 Intern or Employee?

 The Fair Labor Standards Act (FLSA) requires for-profit employers to pay employees for their services; however, interns and students may not be considered employees.
 As of 2018, the DOL employs the “primary beneficiary test” to determine the difference.
-The test encompasses seven factors, including whether the both parties understand there is no expectation of compensation, the extent to which the internship is tied to the intern’s formal education, and others.
-For the complete list of factors, see the DOL Fact Sheet.
+The test encompasses seven factors that must be met to allow an intern to work without pay.

-If the primary beneficiary test reveals that the intern is actually an employee, he or she is entitled to both compensation and overtime pay under the FLSA.
+If the primary beneficiary test reveals that the intern is actually an employee, they are entitled to both compensation and overtime pay under the FLSA.

 Texas Child Labor Laws